You never think it can happen, but it did.

-You can buy SATA to USB adaptors like these, but in most cases, it would be best to take it to a computer store.
+You can buy SATA to USB adaptors, but in most cases, it would be best to take it to a computer store.
 But if you’re like me, then you like to do things your way, and the adaptor cable is a must-have.

 After You Save The Data